FeaturesPricing

 Video Captures Attention

-Sometimes we wander off in our mind when we are supposed to be listening to something and suddenly realize that we have missed out on most of the words we are supposed to be hearing.
+Sometimes one listening to a podcast, we wander off in our minds... then suddenly realize that we have missed out on most of the words we are supposed to be paying attention to.

 Familiarity

-A continuous, excellent quality video will give you a loyal audience.
-The ability to put a face to your content will help people feel more at home with you.
-And the more the listeners feel like they see you, the more comfortable they feel like they can trust you.
+A continuous, excellent quality video podcast is a faster route to a loyal audience.
+The ability to put a face to your content will help people feel more at home...
+And the more the listeners feel like they know you, the more they will trust you.

-Gaining people trust requires consistency, and consistently pouring out premium content, and talking to your audience through video will help speed things along.
-When your audiences tune in every day, they grow attached to your brand, and that can build a sense of familiarity.
+Gaining trust requires consistency, consistently with relevant content that adds value to their lives, and talking to your audience through video can speed things along.
+When your audience tunes in every day, they grow attached to your brand and build a sense of familiarity.

 HOW TO START A VIDEO PODCAST?